 People receiving mental health treatment in hospital

-Under the Mental Health Act we have a duty to provide an independent mental health advocate (IMHA) for people who are detained.
+Under the Mental Health Act the local authority has a duty to provide an independent mental health advocate (IMHA) for people who are detained.
 This includes people who are subject to guardianship or community treatment orders.
 The service is free and confidential.

 The services of IMHAs are also available for Derbyshire residents who are informal patients in NHS or independent hospitals.
 You can contact the service yourself.
 Or a family member, friend, health staff or social care professional can make a referral on your behalf.
 IMHAs can provide advice and support on: